jgitau/laravel-mikrotik-api/README.md

 <p align="left">
 Here are the installation steps for this project:
 </p>
-1. Clone this repository to your local machine by running the following command in your terminal or command prompt:
+1.Clone this repository to your local machine by running the following command in your terminal or command prompt:

 ```bash
 git clone git@github.com:Mazmiiskndr/laravel-mikrotik-api.git
 ```